-There are warehouses, and then there are aviation warehouses.
+There are storage warehouses, and then there are aviation storage warehouses.
 The space required to build, store, and repair aircraft dwarfs just about any other industry.

-This article will examine the factors and solutions that can make your aviation facility run more efficiently.
+This article will examine the factors and solutions that can help your aviation facility run more efficiently—saving you time and money.

 Special Considerations for Aviation Storage